Scam Detective

 Dropped calls and silent calls make up 10.4% of complaints.
 Auto-dialers connect more calls than available scammers can handle.
 The system routes live prospects to human operators and simply hangs up on the overflow.
 If you answer and hear nothing, you've been profiled as a working number that will receive more calls.

 Medical and prescription scams account for 3.8% of complaints.
 Home improvement pitches, warranty calls, and vacation offers each represent less than 1% individually.
-The "Other" category captures 37.3% of complaints, suggesting the FTC's classification system misses significant scam categories entirely.
+A further 37.3% of complaints fall outside the FTC's named categories, suggesting the classification system misses significant scam types entirely.

 Geographic Distribution Tracks Population